-Table 5.1 Wiltigation on and Planning Considerations for Species of Special Status Seismic and Seabed Surveys Adherence to the Statement of Canadian Practice with Respect to Mitigation of Seismic Noise in the Marine Environment. • Schedule surveying to minimize interactions with marine mammals found in the Gully Trough.
-Use of trained wildlife observers to visually monitor and record marine mammal and sea turtle interactions and help enforce safe operating distances. • Detailed acoustic modeling as input to any project-specific EAs for seismic project in the Phase 1A Project Area.
-Exploratory Drilling Conduct a pre-spud survey to verify characterization of benthic habitat, in particular the absence of coral formations. • Adherence to the OWTG with regard to waste streams such as drilling muds and cuttings, deck drainage, desalinization brine, sewage and grey water.
+Table 5.1 Mitigation and Planning Considerations for Species of Special Status on and Planning Considerations for Species of Special Status Seismic and Seabed Surveys Adherence to the Statement of Canadian Practice with Respect to Mitigation of Seismic Noise in the Marine Environment.
+Schedule surveying to minimize interactions with marine mammals found in the Gully Trough.
+Use of trained wildlife observers to visually monitor and record marine mammal and sea turtle interactions and help enforce safe operating distances.
+Detailed acoustic modeling as input to any project-specific EAs for seismic project in the Phase 1B Project Area.
+Exploratory Drilling Conduct a pre-spud survey to verify characterization of benthic habitat, in particular the absence of coral formations.
+Adherence to the OWTG with regard to waste streams such as drilling muds and cuttings, deck drainage, desalinization brine, sewage and grey water.
 Chemicals will be screened through the most recent version of the CNSOPB "Offshore Chemical Selection Guidelines (OSCG) for Drilling and Production Activities on Frontier Lands."
 Adherence to CNSOPB Drilling and Production Regulations.
-Environmental Protection Plans will be required for exploratory drilling activities.
+For inserver and Production Plans will be approximated for any head of a drilling.
+Environmental Protection Plans will be required for exploratory drilling.
 Bulk transfer and hose handling procedures as per best management practice.
-Minimize flaring and ensure the use of high efficiency igniters as per best available practice. • Focus all area lighting on the work areas of offshore platforms and down shade lights as feasible to minimize marine bird attraction. • Conduct a post-drilling survey to verify that the muds and cuttings are within the predicted zone of influence.
-Emergency contingency measures and response plans will be developed to address significant weather scenarios. • A code of conduct will be developed for operations near the Gully MPA and Sable Island that specifies the minimum safe working distances for aircraft and vessels.
+Minimize flaring and ensure the use of high efficiency igniters as per best available practice.
+Focus all area lighting on the work areas of offshore platforms and down shade lights as feasible to minimize marine bird attraction.
+Conduct a post-drilling survey to verify that the muds and cuttings are within the predicted zone of influence.
+Emergency contingency measures and response plans will be developed to address significant weather scenarios.
+A code of conduct will be developed for operations near the Gully MPA and Sable Island that specifies the minimum safe working distances for aircraft and vessels.
 Vessel Traffic Adherence to Transport Canada Guidelines for the Control of Ballast Water Discharge from Ships in Waters under Canadian Jurisdiction.
 Use of existing vessel routes to the extent practical.
-Avoidance of the Gully MPA and a buffer zone around Sable Island.
-Well Abandonment Mechanical separation of wellhead to the extent practical. • If blasting is necessary, delay of blasting until no marine mammals or sea turtles observed within 1 km of blasting site.
-Accidental Spills Detailed spill probability and behavior modeling as input to any project-specific EAs for drilling project in the Phase 1A Project Area.
+Avaidance of the Cully MRA and a buffer range ground Sable Island.
+Well Abandonment Avoidance of the Gully MPA and a buffer zone around Sable Island.
+Mechanical separation of wellhead to the extent practical.
+If blasting is necessary, delay of blasting until no marine mammals or sea turtles observed within 1 km of blasting site.
+Accidental Spills Detailed spill probability and behavior modeling as input to any project-specific EAs for drilling project in the Phase 1B Project Area.
 Implement Emergency and Oil Spill Response Plan to address spill prevention and response, including routine spill response exercises.
+Engineering design and protocols to prevent spills from occurring and/or reaching the marine environment including but not limited to secondary containment, inspection and maintenance, spill response kits, and blowout safeguards.
+Development of EEM Plan to address post-spill monitoring effects.